Super Bowl Sunday! Break out the queso and beer, and let’s talk theology.

 As much as winning is the will of God, it is also true (maybe even more so) that God works through loss.
 “But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.”
 (2 Corinthians 12:9-10 ESV) God has worked in the hearts of those 1,800, and of those millions.
 Some rejoice in Him through the pain of loss; still others ignore or dismiss His power.
 But whichever way it works, God’s power is still made perfect.

 Enjoy the game today.
 Get into it.
 Cheer loudly for Seattle or the ads.
 (But not for New England, please) And as winners and losers are made, remember the power of God that continues to work in this world.

 • • •

 Redeeming Culture has a store!
 It’s too late to get this shirt for the Super Bowl, but you can still participate in some theologically accurate smack talk with this “God’s Will For You To Lose” shirt!
 Check it and others out at our Redbubble store!

 You can also support Redeeming Culture by buying next year’s Super Bowl supplies through our Amazon referral link!
-Okay, so this item is a bit ridiculous, but anything you buy after clicking that link helps support Redeeming Culture at no additional cost to you.
+Okay, so [amazon text=this item&asin=B00S6UWAZY] is a bit ridiculous, but anything you buy after clicking that link helps support Redeeming Culture at no additional cost to you.
 Thank you!